oracle/python-oracledb/doc/src/api_manual/module.rst

     mode.
 The default value is *False*.

-    The ``config_dir`` parameter is expected to be a string that indicates the directory in which configuration files (tnsnames.ora) are found.
-This value is only used in python-oracledb Thin mode.
+    The ``config_dir`` parameter is expected to be a string that indicates the directory in which :ref:`optional configuration files <optconfigfiles>` are found.
 The default is the value of :attr:`defaults.config_dir`.
-For python-oracledb Thick mode, use the ``config_dir`` parameter of :func:`oracledb.init_oracle_client()`.

     The ``appcontext`` parameter is expected to be a list of 3-tuples that identifies the application context used by the connection.
 This parameter